isomerpages/mlaw-corp/news/press-releases/_posts/2023-07-03-post-Legislative Amendments To Facilitate Electronic Statutory Declarations, Oaths And Affirmations.md

 {:start="4"}
 4. The legislative framework has two key features:
-<ul> a. <u>Electronic meetings:</u> Clients who need to make a SD or OA, or notarise documents, may appear before an authorised service provider using video conferencing platforms, or other electronic means that meet certain minimum requirements. <sup><a href="#fn3" id="ref3">3</a></sup> </ul>
+<br> a. <u>Electronic meetings:</u> Clients who need to make a SD or OA, or notarise documents, may appear before an authorised service provider using video conferencing platforms, or other electronic means that meet certain minimum requirements. <sup><a href="#fn3" id="ref3">3</a></sup>
-<ul> b. <u> Electronic signing: </u> Signature requirements can be satisfied electronically.
+<br> b. <u> Electronic signing: </u> Signature requirements can be satisfied electronically.
 In order to enhance the reliability of the electronic document and safeguard against fraud, the framework will require that specified modes of electronic signatures must be used in certain circumstances.
-These requirements will be set out in subsidiary legislation.<sup><a href="#fn4" id="ref4">4</a></sup></ul>
+These requirements will be set out in subsidiary legislation.<sup><a href="#fn4" id="ref4">4</a></sup>

 {:start="5"}
 5. Existing in-person and paper-based processes remain available.